Alfred the Gorilla: Early life

 Alfred was initially found by an Expedition from the American Museum of Natural History, New York and Columbia University in 1928 in what was then Belgian Congo.
 The expedition members were told that a pair of gorillas had been shot for ‘raiding’ a farmer's field for food, afterwards a baby was discovered and suckled by a local woman.
 The baby gorilla was later sold to a Greek merchant and taken to the town of Mbalmayo in modern-day Cameroon, where the expedition encountered him playing in the streets.
 He was described by the Expedition as ‘the liveliest specimen of his kind we had ever seen’.

-In 1930 Alfred was sold to an Italian who, after bringing him to Europe, sold him on to an animal dealer.
+In 1930, Alfred was sold to an Italian who, after bringing him to Europe, sold him on to an animal dealer.
 Bristol Zoo, already successful in rearing chimpanzees, acquired Alfred for £350.
 Alfred spent a few months housed in Rotterdam in 1930 before continuing to Bristol Zoo.
-Alfred was named after Alfred Mosely, Companion of Honour,a benefactor of the zoo, it was his gift to the Nation Although during his life he was thought to be a mountain gorilla, it is more likely that he was a western lowland gorilla.
+Alfred was named after Alfred Mosely, Companion of Honour, a benefactor of the zoo, it was his gift to the Nation Although during his life he was thought to be a mountain gorilla, it is more likely that he was a western lowland gorilla.

 Life at Bristol Zoo

 Alfred arrived at Bristol Zoo on 5 September 1930, which was thereafter celebrated as his birthday.
 His cage was positioned just inside one of the entrances and this prominent position, alongside his vibrant personality, meant that he quickly became one of the Zoo's main attractions.
 During his first two years at the zoo, Alfred regularly took walks around the grounds with his keeper Frank Guise.
 He did this on the end of a long collar and chain and was well known for wearing woollen jumpers.

-During his third year at the zoo Alfred had grown to weigh eight stones.
-His increasing strength had become a concern to his keepers and when he broke a photographer's tripod during his birthday celebrations, his walks around the zoo were curtailed.
+During his third year at the zoo, Alfred had grown to weigh eight stones.
+His increasing strength had become a concern to his keepers; when he broke a photographer's tripod during his birthday celebrations, his walks around the zoo were curtailed.
 Alfred also caught whooping cough during these early years but received medical help.
 This remained the only significant illness that he contracted until the end of his life.

-Despite being confined to his enclosure Alfred continued to be a popular attraction and he was featured beating his breast on a radio broadcast from the zoo in 1937.
-Alfred became the oldest gorilla to survive in captivity in 1938 and later that year visitors were invited to guess his weight on a specially constructed machine.
+Despite being confined to his enclosure, Alfred continued to be a popular attraction.
+Alfred was featured beating his breast on a radio broadcast from the zoo in 1937.
+He became the oldest gorilla to survive in captivity in 1938; later that year, visitors were invited to guess his weight on a specially constructed machine.
 The closest guess the public managed was 20 stones, with Alfred actually coming in at 26 stones, four pounds.
-His diet was completely vegetarian which was an innovation in the practice of keeping captive gorillas and cost the zoo just £3 a week.
+His diet was completely vegetarian, which was an innovation in the practice of keeping captive gorillas.
+It also cost the zoo just £3 a week.